ashleychontos/pySYD/docs/quickstart.rst

     Combining results into single csv file.

-Please visit :ref:`examples` for more examples and more details about what these results mean.
+Please visit :ref:`examples` for more examples and details about what these results mean.

 .. _summary: